f1gs/hangman-game/README.md

   Download: `https://www.python.org/downloads`

 ## Usage
-After you clone this repository to your desktop, go to its directory and run:
+After you clone this repository to your desktop, go to its directory and run `hangman-game.py`.

-- For Windows

-  `hangman-game.bat`

-- For Linux

-  Using terminal: `python3 hangman-game.py`

 ## Changelog